Potency regulators are a group of medicines that includes a variety of drugs used to treat erectile dysfunction.

 - skin rash;

 - vision disorders when taking sildenafil citrate and vardenafil (changes in color perception, increased sensitivity to light, blurred vision);

 - nasal congestion.

 - there may be decreased urine output.

-Alprostadil application may be accompanied by pains in penis, urethra hemorrhages, uroclepsia, pelvic, lumbar, abdominal pains; at injection site may cause hematoma, itching, inflammation and edema.
+Alprostadil application may be accompanied by pains in the penis, urethra hemorrhages, uroclepsia, pelvic, lumbar, abdominal pains; at the injection site may cause a hematoma, itching, inflammation and edema.